 SECTION 106 PUBLIC NOTICE

-In accordance with the Section 106 Implementing Regulations at 36 CFR 800.6(a)(4), MCBH seeks comments from interested persons on resolving the adverse effects of the undertaking on properties eligible for listing in the National Register of Historic Places.
-Specific information about the project, including documentation specified in 36 CFR 800.11(c), will be made available to those interested persons who request the information from the contact below.
-All questions, comments, and correspondence should be directed to the MCBH Cultural Resources Manager at email@example.com no later than 12 January 2021.
+In accordance with the Section 106 Implementing Regulations at 36 CFR 800.14, MCBH seeks comments from all interested persons on resolving potential adverse effects on historic properties from the proposed undertaking to consolidate multiple PPV PAs into one PPV PA at MCBH.
+Specific information about this undertaking will be made available to all interested persons on request.
+Questions, comments, and correspondence should be directed to the MCBH Cultural Resources Managers at email@example.com no later than 15 February 2022.